lilyvanoekel/Oscilluna/README.md

 ### Cmajor / Oscilluna

 Building Oscilluna should be the same as any other [Cmajor](https://cmajor.dev/) project.
 You should be able to find instructions on their [website](https://cmajor.dev/) or [github](https://github.com/cmajor-lang/cmajor) on how to perform these steps for your environment.
-As view comes prebuilt, no other dependencies should be needed.
+As the view comes prebuilt, no other dependencies should be needed.

 A few options are, using Cmajor tools to: